orisi/oracle/README.md

 So you have Docker installed.
 Now the simple and fastest way to have an oracle up and running is to fetch Orisi image and run it.

 ```
-docker pull 83tb/zenoracles
+docker pull orisi/zenoracles
 ```
 This command will fetch an image of the pre-build docker container for Orisi.
-Image weighs around ~47 MB.

 ## Running Orisi

 ```
-docker run zenoracle
+docker run orisi/zenoracles
 ```

 ## Building Orisi Docker Image from source